-Staff safety: Projects must have safety protocols for workers.
+Staff safety: Projects must have safety protocols for outreach workers and drop-in center workers.

-Background checks: Pursuant to 45 CFR § 1351.23(j) of the RHY Final Rule, projects must have a plan to ensure background checks are completed on all employees, contractors, volunteers, and consultants who have regular and unsupervised private contact with youth served by the organization, and on all adults who reside in or operate host homes, beginning on

-October 1, 2017.
-Required background checks are to include state or tribal criminal history records including fingerprint checks, sex offender registry check, and any other checks required by state law.
-Additionally, to the extent the project is able to, the plan should include Federal Bureau of Investigation (FBI) criminal history records including fingerprint checks and child abuse and neglect registry checks.
+Background checks: Pursuant to 45 CFR 1351.23(j) of the RHY Rule, projects must have a plan to ensure background checks are completed on all employees, contractors, volunteers, and consultants who have regular and unsupervised private contact with youth served by the organization, and on all adults who reside in or operate host homes, beginning on October 1, 2017.
+Required background checks include state or tribal criminal history records, including fingerprint checks; sex offender registry check; and any other checks required by state law; and to the extent the project is able to, the plan should include Federal Bureau of Investigation (FBI) criminal history records, including fingerprint checks and child abuse and neglect registry checks.
 If a project is unable to obtain FBI criminal history information or child abuse and neglect registry information, the agency plan must detail efforts to obtain such information and the impediments to doing so.
 In addition, as appropriate to job functions, projects must also include verification of educational credentials and employment experience, the individual's driving records (for those who will transport youth), and professional licensing records.

-Emergency Preparedness Plan: Pursuant to 45 CFR § 1351.23(g) of the RHY Rule, projects must have a plan for routine preventative maintenance of facilities as well as preparedness, response, and recovery efforts.
+Emergency preparedness plan: Pursuant to 45 CFR 1351.23(g) of the RHY Rule, projects must have plans for routine preventative maintenance of facilities as well as preparedness, response, and recovery efforts.
 The plan should contain strategies for addressing evacuation, security, food, medical supplies, and notification of youths' families, as appropriate.
-In the event of an evacuation due to specific facility issues, such as fire, loss of utilities, or authorities, a designated alternative location needs to be included in the plan.
+In the event of an evacuation due to specific facility issues, such as fire, loss of utilities, or other significant damage, (e.g., natural disasters, hurricanes, tornadoes, flood) an alternative location needs to be designated and included in the plan.

-Licensing Requirement: Pursuant to 45 CFR § 1351.23(h), projects must have plans to ensure that all shelters are licensed and any shelter to which the project regularly refers clients has evidence of current licensure, in states and/or localities with licensure requirements.
+Licensing requirement: Pursuant to 45 CFR 1351.23(h), projects must have plans to ensure that all shelters are licensed and any shelter to which the project regularly refers clients to have evidence of current licensure, in states or localities with licensure requirements.

-Failure to adhere to licensing requirements outlined in 45 CFR § 1351.23(h) may result in disallowance of federal funds.
+Failure to adhere to licensing requirements outlined in 45 CFR 1351.23(h) may result in disallowance of federal funds.

 Training plan: Projects must ensure that all paid and volunteer workers are trained on the core competencies of youth workers necessary to carry out the objectives and activities of the project.
-This shall include, but is not limited to, PYD, trauma-informed care, evidence-informed practices, street outreach intervention, human trafficking, sexual exploitation, harm reduction, assessment and case management, worker safety, understanding the diversity and culture of life on the street, safe and ethical practices, and community resources for well-being and self-sufficiency.
+This shall include, but is not limited to, PYD, trauma-informed care, evidence-informed practices and approaches, street outreach intervention, combatting human trafficking and sexual exploitation, harm reduction, assessment and case management, worker safety, understanding the diversity and culture of life on the street, safe and ethical practices, and community resources for well-being and self-sufficiency.

-Serving Youth Who Run Away From Foster Care or Correctional Institutions: Pursuant to 45 CFR § 1351.23(e) and (f), projects must develop and implement a plan for addressing youth under the age of 18 who have run away from foster care placement or correctional institutions, in accordance with federal, state, or local laws or regulations that apply to these situations.
-Projects must also take steps to ensure that youth who are or should be under the legal jurisdiction of the juvenile justice or child welfare systems obtain and receive services from those systems until they are released from the jurisdiction of those systems.
+Pursuant to 45 CFR 1351.23(e) and (f), projects must develop and implement a plan for addressing youth who have run away from foster care placement or correctional institutions, in accordance with federal, state, or local laws or regulations that apply to these situations.
+The projects must also take steps to ensure that youth who are or should be under the legal jurisdiction of the juvenile justice or child welfare systems obtain and receive services from those systems until such time as they are released from the jurisdiction of those systems.

-Additionally, BCP programs are required to increase their capacity to identify and provide services and/or service referrals to trafficked youth by participating in professional training and adding human trafficking elements into existing screening and assessment tools.
-BCP programs are encouraged to enhance their human trafficking prevention and intervention efforts to minimize these incidents among vulnerable youth and effectively identify trafficked youth.
+Additionally, SOP projects are required to increase their capacity to identify and provide services and/or service referrals to trafficked youth by participating in professional training and adding human trafficking elements into existing screening and assessment tools.
+SOP programs are encouraged to enhance their human trafficking prevention and intervention efforts to minimize these incidents among vulnerable youth and effectively identify trafficked youth.